Do Justice, Love Mercy, Walk Humbly.

 Sermon: Joel Miller

-The service is available via Zoom.
-Please contact the office for link.
+The worship service is also available by Zoom.
+Contact the church office if you would like the link.

 Upcoming Events